 3. Orlando Pace

 While at Ohio State, Pace was a two-time Lombardi Award winner and a two-time unanimous All-American.
-Pace was also a Big Ten Offensive Player of the Year, Big Ten Freshman of the Year, and won the Outland Trophy.
+Pace was also named the Big Ten Offensive Player of the Year, Big Ten Freshman of the Year, and won the Outland Trophy.

 He played his way into being the No. 1 overall pick in the 1997 NFL Draft by the St. Louis Rams and went on to have a Pro Football Hall of Fame career.

-Over his final two seasons at the school, Pace didn’t allow a single sack.
+Over his final two seasons as a Buckeye, Pace didn’t allow a single sack.

 4. Troy Smith